 Answer #1 The three ships stopped at the port of San Sebastian on the island of La Gomera to pick up supplies and do some repairs to the ships.
 It is also reported that Columbus had romantic interests on the island, most notably, a young lady, named Beatriz de Bobadilla.

 Answer # 2 They could have been glowworms.
-Glowworms are a naturally occurring aquatic invertebrate that are known for giving off bioluminescent light when they mate.
+Glowworms are naturally occurring aquatic invertebrates known for giving off bioluminescent light when they mate.

 Columbus and the North Atlantic

 Question #1 Can you name the town in Iceland where Christopher Columbus stayed in 1477?

 Answer #1 - The town is called Ingjaldshóll and it's located on the western edge of Iceland, not too far from the present-day capital.
 For bonus points, Ingjaldshóll is located on the Snæfellsnes Peninsula.

 Question #2 - After leaving Iceland how far west did Columbus travel?